 Like a loyal family watchdog, it constantly guards our bodies against unwanted intruders that make us sick.

-Yet, every now and then a tiny organism breaks through and invades our bodies.
+Yet, now and then a tiny organism breaks through and invades our bodies.
 Viruses, bacteria, fungi, and parasites give us colds, flu, and other ailments that cause us to feel run down and listless.

 No one likes to feel poorly, and much has been peddled about boosting our immune system by eating the right fruits and vegetables to prevent illness.